standardnguyen/things/essay_wealth_cap/main04.md

 q to self: so I assume for the intro we're going for -

-okay one line is: we [mock](mussolini), [despise](hitler), and [distrust](trump) politicians who believe that they alone can be trusted with immense government power, which is why we celebrate democracy and advocate for so many checks and balances around the state's monopoly on violence. why do we grant a pass to rich people who trust themselves to solely wield immense financial power?

 ## The Societal Myopia/Selfishness of Unbounded Wealth?